 Efficiently Copy Data: You can quickly move large amounts of data from Amazon S3 to HDFS, from HDFS to Amazon S3, and between Amazon S3 buckets using Amazon EMR’s S3DistCp, an extension of the open source tool Distcp, which uses MapReduce to efficiently move large amounts of data.
 Learn more about S3DistCp.

 Hadoop Streaming: Hadoop Streaming is a utility that comes with Hadoop that enables you to develop MapReduce executables in languages other than Java.
 Streaming is implemented in the form of a JAR file.
-Learn more about Hadoop Streaming with EMR.
+Learn more about Hadoop Streaming with Amazon EMR.

 Custom Jar: Write a Java program, compile against the version of Hadoop you want to use, and upload to Amazon S3.
 You can then submit Hadoop jobs to the cluster using the Hadoop JobClient interface.
-Learn more about Custom Jar processing with EMR.
+Learn more about Custom Jar processing with Amazon EMR.